Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

 One of the main reasons is that goat cheese cannot contain casein-A2, which the body converts into a lectin-like protein called beta-casomorphin.

-Therefore, sheep and goat cheeses are always the safe choice for a sensitive gut.
+Therefore, sheep and goat cheeses are always safe choices for a sensitive gut.

 Here are the nutritional facts about this vitamin A food (*):